Iwas1512/Tv-App-Official/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements

 - [Spring Boot](https://spring.io/projects/spring-boot) for the backend framework
 - [React](https://reactjs.org/) for the frontend library
 - [MongoDB](https://www.mongodb.com/) for the database solution
-- All contributors and reviewers who have helped improve this project